Recommended Reading

 Positive Discipline is based on the principles of Adlerian psychology.
 It models an intelligent, compassionate style of dealing with people.
 Adlerian styled interactions foster cooperation, respect, self esteem, responsibility, and lead to a "path of least resistance" in relationships.
 They also help people to communicate they're likes and dislikes, establish better boundaries, build trust, and develop fuller self expression.

-Positive Discipline is not an attempt to sugar coat situations.
-Nor is it a recommendation to act nice when a serious problem is at hand.
-Positive Discipline demonstrates how to be more direct, and as a result, how to producing better cooperation without needless punishments.
-Logical consequences are not always painless.
-Indeed when people are engage in the manners prescribed there are sacrifices from both sides.
-Logical consequences not a scheme for avoiding conflict&Mac226; controlled and caring conflict is a natural part of healthy relationships, and it leads people to a higher level of love and respect.
+Positive Discipline is not an attempt to sugar coat situations, nor is it a recommendation to act nice when a serious problem is at hand.
+Positive Discipline demonstrates how to be more direct and produce better cooperation without inflicting needless punishments.

 There are a number of problems inherent in this kind of reaction.